 salt, to taste

-FRY till crisp and golden on all sides.
-Drain on paper towels, poke through with skewers and serve with Coriander/Mint Chutney.
+Deep fry the chicken strips till crisp and golden on all sides.
+Drain on paper towels, poke through with skewers and serve with Coriander-Mint Chutney.